Alika Milova: Musical career

 Debut Album of the Year at the Estonian Music Awards 2024 (Eesti Muusikaauhinnad 2024) held on 1 February 2024.
 At the same awards ceremony, Alika also won Artist of the Year, Female Artist of the Year, Album of the Year and Song of the Year with her Eurovision entry Bridges.

 On 29 November 2024, Alika released her EP "Virmalised" (in Estonian: Northern Lights), which is an independent release.
 This EP contains three previously released singles "Mis minuga saab?", "Saame kokku" and "Virmalised", and two new songs "Silmapiir" and "Ära ava".

-Outside of Music
+In October 2024, Alika appeared in MasterChef Eesti, Estonian version of MasterChef broadcast on TV channel Telia Eesti.

-In October 2024, Alika appeared in the Estonian version of MasterChef, MasterChef Eesti on TV channel Telia Eesti.
+She won season 10 of Su nägu kõlab tuttavalt (Estonian version of Your Face Sounds Familiar) in 2025.